pamaury/qemu-ot/docs/opentitan/flashgen.md

 * `-a bank` specify the data partition to store the binary file into, mutually exclusive with `-t`.

 * `-B elf` specify an alternative path to the BL0 ELF file.
-If not specified, the ELF path file is recontructed from the specified binary file (from the same directory).
+If not specified, the ELF path file is reconstructed from the specified binary file (from the same directory).
 The ELF file is only used as a hint for QEMU loader.
 Requires option `-b`, mutually exclusive with `-t`.

 * `-b file` specify the BL0 (signed) binary file to store in the data partition of the flash